IDCubed/oms-docs/README.md

 in file editor.
 It allows you to preview your changes right online.
-Please be careful to avoid creating many commits when working with the Github editor, we may ask you to squash your commits (or do it for you) before merging your updates.
+Please be careful to avoid creating many commits when working with the Github editor, we may ask you to squash your commits (or do it for you) before merging your updates to qa-develop.

-### Additional Notes
+### Documentation Conventions

+Please make note of the following conventions maintained throughout oms-docs:

-* Please wrap all lines at 80 characters, except where a long URL overflows
+* Wrap all lines at 80 characters, except where a long URL overflows
-* Please remove additional whitespace, at end of lines, tabs in empty lines, etc
+* Remove additional whitespace, at end of lines, tabs in empty lines, etc. With vim this is as easy as running the command: ``:%s/ $//``.
+Git will also flag lines ending with white space as RED within a diff, and can even be configured to ignore white space when making commits.
+* Convert tabs to spaces, it keeps everyone on the same page.
+* Leave two empty lines between ending a section and starting a new one, as well as before starting a code block, and leave one empty line below a heading.
 * Keep each commit focused on one type of contextual update, and linked to a ticket, just like with our source code.
 * Follow existing/established conventions as much as possible, consistency makes it easy for others to get involved.
+* Please refer to the section on ReST formatting and Sphinx directives included below.
+* If you have many link references that originate from the same base URL, such as many sections from the same RFC document, use the ``extlinks`` sphinx extension.

+Note that the majority of the existing conventions carry over from our existing source code and established documentation practices within various open source communities.
+Additionally, many text editors will assist in wrapping at 80 characters, provide syntax highlighting, and ensuring tabs don't sneak in to replace spaces.

 ## Using Sphinx and ReST